Javascript is not enabled.

 Real estate

-No doubt it was a seller’s market in 2021.
-Housing prices have been rising steadily since the pandemic began as people seek more space and better locations, pushing the median price of homes well into the seven-figure range in many cities from coast to coast.
-But many sellers who have owned those properties as their principal residence for many years were slapped with sizable capital gains tax bills.
-The reason: If you’re single, only the first $250,000 in profit is tax-free, with that number rising to $500,000 for married couples who file a joint tax return.
-“With the type of appreciation we have seen in some markets, those numbers don’t go a long way,” Genter says.
+The housing market stalled a bit in 2023 due to higher interest rates.
+Still, housing prices have risen steadily since the pandemic began as people seek more space and better locations, pushing the median price of homes well into the seven-figure range in many cities from coast to coast.
+Last year, home prices rose at a 5.3 percent clip in large part due to low inventory.
+But many sellers with properties now worth more than $1 million as their principal residence for many years who sold were slapped with sizable capital gains tax bills.
+The reason: If you’re single, only the first $250,000 in profit is tax-free, and that number rises to $500,000 for married couples who file a joint tax return.
+With the type of appreciation the housing market has seen in some markets, those numbers don’t go a long way, financial advisers say.

 Indeed, when homes are selling for millions of dollars, the net profit on a home sale can far exceed the tax-free exemptions the IRS offers.

-Second home
+Second homes

 Precious metals

-If you’ve been trying to offset the ravages of spiking inflation and have bought and sold assets such as gold and silver and other precious metals, you’re looking at a 28 percent capital gains tax on gains — not the normal 20 percent top tax rate for stocks.
+If you’ve been trying to offset the ravages of spiking inflation and bought and sold assets such as gold and silver and other precious metals, you’re looking at a 28 percent capital gains tax on gains — not the normal 20 percent top tax rate for stocks.
 The reason: The IRS treats gold and silver as “collectibles” and slaps a 28 percent capital gains rate on profits.
-The same 28 percent capital gains rate also applies to profits on exchange-traded funds (ETFs) that invest in physical gold and silver as well as art and rare coins.
+The same 28 percent capital gains rate applies to profits on exchange-traded funds (ETFs) that invest in physical gold and silver as well as art and rare coins.

 Tax-saving tips

-And, he says, you don’t always have to sell your winners.
+And, Lee says, you don’t always have to sell your winners.
 Selling a stock at a loss can save you in taxes.
 You can offset any amount of capital gains with losses.
 If you have more gains than losses, you can deduct up to $3,000 of those losses from your income.
 And if you have more than $3,000 in capital losses, you can carry over the rest of your losses for future years.